 ‘‘Well kid… I’ll see you down the road again sometime’’ said Goldblum the next morning, the four of us assembled on a platform at Siófok train station.
 It had been a quiet, cagey morning of few words, not a reference to the previous evening’s fallout.
 Ben and Goldblum shook hands like rival politicians and there were polite kisses and hugs with The Wolf.
 When it was finally time for me to switch platforms, I turned back one last time at the top of the stairs.
 There was Goldblum crouched down on the stone floor, static and pensive, god-knows-what going on inside his head.

-‘The Slovak Files’ is the eleventh and final installment of my short story series The Slovak Files.
+‘The Slovak Files’ is the twelfth and final installment of my short story series The Slovak Files.

 You can also check out my bite sized travel reports from around Slovakia.